-11.5.6 SHOOTING (Clout)
+11.5.6 SHOOTING (CLOUT)

-11.5.6.1 Each athlete shall shoot his arrows in ends of three or six arrows each.
-11.5.6.2 The maximum time permitted for an athlete to shoot an end of three arrows shall be two minutes.
-The maximum time permit- ted for an athlete to shoot an end of six arrows shall be four (4) minutes.

-- Athletes may not raise the bow arm until the signal is given starting the time limit. - An arrow shot before or after the allotted time will cause the athlete to lose the highest scoring arrow of that end. - In the event of an equipment failure the athlete shall raise the red flag on the shooting line.
+- 11.5.6.1 Each athlete shall shoot his arrows in ends of three or six arrows each. - 11.5.6.2 The maximum time permitted for an athlete to shoot an end of three arrows shall be two minutes.
+The maximum time permitted for an athlete to shoot an end of six arrows shall be four minutes. - Athletes may not raise the bow arm until the signal is given starting the time limit; - An arrow shot before or after the allotted time will cause the athlete to lose the highest scoring arrow of that end; - In the event of an equipment failure the athlete shall raise the red flag on the shooting line.
 Extra time may be given to make the necessary repairs or changes to the damaged equipment.
-The athlete shall make up the appropriate number of arrows at the earliest opportunity under the supervision of a Judge. - 11.5.6.3 Excepting for persons who are disabled, athletes shall shoot from a standing position and without support, with one foot on each side of the shooting line or with both feet on the shooting line.

-11.5.6.4 Under no circumstances may an arrow be reshot.
+The athlete shall make up the appropriate number of arrows at the earliest opportunity under the supervision of a judge. - 11.5.6.3 Except for persons who are disabled, athletes shall shoot from a standing position and without support, with their body above the shooting line. - 11.5.6.4 Under no circumstances may an arrow be reshot.